franzholz/jfmulticontent/README.md

 The starting point page record for the plugin does not exist any more in TYPO3.
 A ###PAGE_TSCONFIG_IDLIST### with multiple page ids is not supported at the moment.

+### Content Plugin Wizard

+If you want to allow a content element wizard for jfmulticontent, then you must use the backend page module, edit the page properties resources tab and add the Page TSconfig for jfmulticontent: Multiple Content Element Wizard

 ## Sponsors

 The Booklet has been sponsored by made in nature WERBEAGENTUR (https://www.made-in-nature.de/leistungen/typo3) .